hartmann1301/MicroTowers/README.md

 [explainPicture2]: https://github.com/hartmann1301/MicroTowers/blob/master/Extras/explainPicture2.png

 # Maps
 In the maps list you can choose a map you wanna play.
 You start with 5 free maps but can unlock 15 more for a total of 20 maps.
-A new map will be unlocked if the last one has at least one star.

 This is how your score will be calculated:              max:   999